 Patch management is the same way.
 You have to have a plan.

 Where to start

 For psychological impact, push the 10 most common missing patches in your environment every month.
 Over the course of six months, this measurably reduces the number of vulnerabilities in the environment and gives everyone some much-needed wins.

 Now, here’s the problem with that approach.
 You’re fixing stuff but only prioritizing by commonality, not by risk.
 Most good security analysts will take issue with that approach.

 So I don’t recommend staying with that approach forever.
 But it’s better to patch badly than not at all, so I have no problem whatsoever with telling you to jump start your patch management program by pushing the most common missing patches for a few months.

 Here’s the other thing many security analysts don’t know.
 There’s more to pushing patches than just hitting a button that says “deploy.”
 Yes, that’s some of it, but patches can fail.
 Some fail more often than others.
 For me, the hardest things to patch were SQL Server and .NET but in other environments, it could be different.

 Where you get good at patching is by finding the patches that failed and fixing them.
 A simple reboot works more often than it should, so that’s always the first thing to try.
 Sometimes installing by hand does the job.
+Sometimes it takes another trick.
 Sometimes you have to pull the log file and look for the error.
 Sometimes you have to uninstall, reboot, and reinstall.
 Sometimes systems just fall out of SCCM and/or WSUS and you have to wake them up.